ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/percona/percona.md

 set global max_connections = 400;
 ```

-To make the change permenmant you need to change the value in /etc/my.cnf
+To make the change permanent you need to change the value in /etc/my.cnf

 ### ~/.my.cnf (User-specific options)
-You can create the file .my.cnf in the home direcotry of your desiered user to configure and save MySQL cmd options:
+You can create the file .my.cnf in the home directory of your desired user to configure and save MySQL cmd options:
 ```bash
 [client]
 host=IP.IP.IP.IP